wp-plugins/fancy-gallery/readme.txt

 09. The lightbox settings

 == Upgrade Notice ==
-If you update the plugin to version 1.5.x or higher please reactivate the plugin after the update and re-save your options through clicking the "Save changes" button at the end of the options page.
+If you update the plugin from version 1.4.x or lower to version 1.5.x or higher please reactivate the plugin after the update and re-save your options through clicking the "Save changes" button at the end of the options page.

-== Premium Version ==
+== Other Notes ==

-Fancy Gallery is available as [Premium Plugin](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) too.
-In the Premium Version you can use all options and features which are restricted in the lite version.
+Fancy Gallery is available as [premium plugin](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) too.
+In the premium version you can use all options and features which are restricted in the lite version.

-Possibly even more important, buying the Premium edition gives you access to me and my support team.
+Possibly even more important, buying the premium edition gives you access to me and my support team.
 You can email us your questions about usage of the plugin or your problems in setting it up and we will assist you in no time!

 == Changelog ==